Skip to main content

 What should I order at Rong Cuisine?

-The menu centres on grilled fish, seafood, and farm-style Zhejiang dishes, which is where the kitchen is strongest.
+The menu centres on grilled fish, seafood, farm-style Zhejiang dishes, which is where the kitchen is strongest.
 Seasoning is kept light to let ingredient quality come through, so the sourcing advantage shared with Xin Rong Ji is most evident in simply prepared seafood and fish dishes.
 Beyond that, specific dish names are not confirmed in available records, so asking staff for current recommendations when you arrive is the practical move.